 What is Fortified Procaine Penicillin Injection?

-Fortified Procaine Penicillin Injection 4 Mega IU is a potent, long-acting antibiotic combination widely used in Nigeria for treating moderately severe bacterial infections.
-This "fortified" version is specially formulated with two types of penicillin: Procaine Benzylpenicillin, which provides a slow, sustained release for up to 24 hours, and Benzylpenicillin Sodium, which ensures a rapid initial peak in the bloodstream to start fighting the infection immediately.
+Fortified Procaine Penicillin Injection 4 Mega IU is a powerful combination antibiotic used in Nigeria for treating moderately severe bacterial infections.
+This "fortified" version is specially formulated with two types of penicillin: Procaine Benzylpenicillin (3,000,000 IU), which provides a sustained release for up to 24 hours, and Benzylpenicillin Sodium (1,000,000 IU), which ensures a rapid initial peak in the bloodstream to start fighting the infection immediately.

 Uses and Indications